 Rail capacity at the Port, including at the Phosphoric Acid Terminal, is limited by geographic constraints.
-A maximum of six (6)cars can be pushed into the terminal for unloading at once.
+A maximum of six (6) cars can be pushed into the terminal for unloading at once.
 As a conservative approach, this BCA uses the shortest potential rail route between Aurora and the Port, a distance of 102 miles as shown in Figure 3.
 Average speeds were collected for various at-grade crossings along this route using Federal Railroad Administration (FRA) crossing inventory data.
 The "typical speed range over crossing" observed was most commonly 15-25 miles per hour, with a few crossings ranging from 5-15 and 25-35 miles per hour.
 As such, an average speed of 25 miles per hour was assumed to offer a conservative estimate of benefits based on hours of freight train hauling.
 A conservative estimate of 15 minutes switching time was accounted for at both the Aurora facility and the Port, for a combined 30 minutes of switching per trip (1 hour roundtrip), which comprises the rail idling time accounted for in this BCA.
 It is unlikely the cargo would travel directly from Aurora to the Port, especially given the very small scale of rail service that could be used.
-These transfers would require additional crew time to move the cargo between serving yards (likely including additional time lost to crew changes) as well as additional train movement, which would consume more fuel; result in more wear on the locomotive, railcars, and track; and generate additional stops were assumed for this BCA.
+These transfers would require additional crew time to move the cargo between serving yards (likely including additional time lost to crew changes) as well as additional train movement, which would consume more fuel; result in more wear on the locomotive, railcars, and track; and generate additional emissions.
+While the likelihood of this cargo stopping at one or more railyards is very high, no additional stops were assumed for this BCA.
 Any benefits derived from additional switching activities would only increase the project's cost effectiveness.